Pay off Mortgage or contribute to KiwiSaver?

 As great as this sounds, there are still two major elephants in the room left to address; the choice of fund, and contribution rate.
 KiwiSaver providers usually offer at least five basic funds, ranging from conservative to high growth, with average returns ranging from 3% to 7%.
 Similarly, KiwiSaver allows you to contribute 3%, 4%, 6%, 8%, or 10% of your income, with a minimum pre-tax contribution of 3% from your employer.
 When you maximize both the fund selection and contribution rate, the differences in outcomes can be astonishing.

-According to the numbers, if you go all-in and maximize your contributions while investing in the growth fund, you could potentially amass over $900,000 in gains after 30 years.
+According to the numbers, if you go all-in and maximise your contributions while investing in the growth fund, you could potentially amass over $900,000 in gains after 30 years.
 That’s an astronomical figure that completely overshadows any savings you would get from paying off your mortgage.

 Alas, this highlights just how crucial it is to understand the role KiwiSaver plays in your future.
 Considering that small changes compound to huge differences later in life, it is paramount to get on top of your KiwiSaver today.